andycranston/sshpasswd/README.md

 ## Example run

-Copy the `sshpasswd.exp` filke from the repositiory to a UNIX/Linux system that has expect installed and /usr/local/bin/expect is either the expect executable or a link to it.
+Copy the `sshpasswd.exp` file from the repository to a UNIX/Linux system that has expect installed and `/usr/local/bin/expect` is either the expect executable or a link to it.

 Make the `sshpasswd.exp` file executable by all: